emileaben/ixp-country-jedi/README.md

 This file contains base data used for creating measurements and analysing the results.
 It currently contains 3 parts:

-    *country*:   ISO 2 letter code for the country under analysis
+    *country*:   ISO 2 letter code for the country under analysis, or list of countries under analysis.

     *ixps*:      List of IXPs one wants to detect/report on

     *locations*: List of cities on which probe selection will be based.

 An example is provided in the *example* directory.
+Only the *country* is mandatory.
+Without a *locations* section, the capital of *country* (or first country if *country* is a list) is used for probe selection (see below).

 prepare.py
 ==========